bitcoder/xray-testng-extensions/README.md

 At high-level, you need to:

 - enable the *XrayListener* listener
-- configure TestNG's XMLReporter to include user-defined attributes on the report
+- configure TestNG's XMLReporter to include user-defined attributes on the report, on Maven's `pom.xml` or on Gradle

-### Enable the listener(s)
+### 1. Enable the listener(s)

 In order to generate the enhanced, customized TestNG XML report we need to register the **XrayListener** listener.
 This can be done in [several ways](https://testng.org/doc/documentation-main.html#testng-listeners):

-- discovered automatically at runtime based by the ServiceLoader based on the contents of a file (e.g `src/test/resources/META-INF/services/org.testng.ITestNGListener`); this is probably the easiest one.
+- it can be discovered automatically at runtime by the ServiceLoader based on the contents of a file (e.g `src/test/resources/META-INF/services/org.testng.ITestNGListener`); this is probably the easiest one.

 ```bash
 app.getxray.xray.testng.listeners.XrayListener
 ```

-- on `the testng.xml` file
+- or by specifying it on `the testng.xml` file

 ```xml
 <suite>